FTR (professional wrestling): NXT Tag Team Champions (2015–2017)

 Due to an earlier non-title victory over the NXT Tag Team Champions, The Vaudevillains, Dash and Dawson earned a title match on the November 11 episode of NXT, and won the match to become the NXT Tag Team Champions for the first time.
 They made their first successful title defense two weeks later, defeating The Vaudevillians in a rematch.
 Afterwards, they successfully defended their titles against Amore and Cassady at NXT TakeOver: London.
 Beginning in February 2016, Dash and Dawson began performing under the team name The Revival.

 The Revival made their first appearance on WWE's main roster at Roadblock, successfully defending their championships against Amore and Cassady.
 On April 1 at NXT TakeOver: Dallas, The Revival lost the NXT Tag Team Championship to American Alpha (Chad Gable and Jason Jordan), ending their reign at 142 days.
 On June 8 at NXT TakeOver: The End, The Revival regained the titles from American Alpha, thus becoming the first team to win the NXT Tag Team Championship twice.
 On the July 6 episode of NXT, The Revival defeated American Alpha in a two-out-of-three falls match to retain the titles.
 At NXT TakeOver: Brooklyn II, they retained their titles over Johnny Gargano and Tommaso Ciampa.
-In a rematch against Gargano and Ciampa (now called DIY) at NXT TakeOver: Toronto, The Revival lost their tag team titles in a two-out-of-three falls match after scoring the first fall via pinfall, ending their second reign at 164 days.
+In a universally acclaimed rematch against Gargano and Ciampa (now called DIY) at NXT TakeOver: Toronto, The Revival lost their tag team titles in a two-out-of-three falls match after scoring the first fall via pinfall, ending their second reign at 164 days.
 The match was later named "WWE Match of the Year" for 2016.
 At NXT TakeOver: Orlando, The Revival lost to The Authors of Pain (Akam and Rezar) in a triple threat elimination match for the NXT Tag Team Championship that also featured DIY, in what would be their last match in NXT.